-C. The table below describes the nature of the Group's leasing activities by type of right of use asset recognized on balance sheet:
+i.
+The table below describes the nature of the Group's leasing activities by type of right of use asset recognised on balance sheet:

-Right of use assets Number of leases (no.) Range of remaining term (years) Average remaining lease term (years) Number of leases with extension option (no.) Number of leases with purchase option (no.) Number of leases with termination option (no.) Leasehold land 1 69 69 1 - 1

-D. Additional information on the 'Right of Use' assets by class of assets is as follows:
+Right of use assets Number of leases (no.) Range of remaining term (years) Number of leases with extension option (no.) Number of leases with purchase option (no.) Number of leases with termination option (no.) Leasehold land 1 68 68 1 - 1 ii.
+Additional information on the 'Right of Use' assets by class of assets is as follows:

-Right of use assets Carrying amount as at 1 April 2020 Additions Depreciation Impairment Carrying amount as at 31 March 2021 Leasehold land 2,570 - 37 - 2,533
+Right of use assets Carrying amount as at 1 April 2021 Depreciation Impairment Carrying amount as at 31 March 2022 Leasehold land 2,533 - 37 - 2,496 iii.
+Lease liabilities are presented in the statement of financial position as follows:

-Right of use assets Carrying amount as at 1 April 2019 Additions Depreciation Impairment Carrying amount as at 31 March 2020 Leasehold land 2,607 - 37 - 2,570
+Right of use assets Carrying amount as at 1 April 2020 Depreciation Impairment Carrying amount as at 31 March 2021 Leasehold land 2,570 - 37 - 2,533